Applying for Undergraduate Courses

 Changing course preferences

 Course Search facility on this site.
-Apply via TISCOnline (TISC's online application system).
+Apply online via TISCOnline (TISC's online application system).
 Note: You MUST apply through TISC AND submit a separate application direct to ECU for entry into WAAPA courses and other ECU courses that require you to attend an audition and/or interview as part of the entry requirements.
 You MUST apply through TISC AND submit an Application for Audition/Interview Form which is available online for entry into UWA's Music Studies or Specialist Music Studies majors.
 For further details see specific course entries in the Course Search facility.
-TISC also takes applications for graduate-entry Law at ECU and Murdoch and for Curtin specialist fourth-year degrees.
-Curtin University: Apply for Honours programs, with the exception of Psychology (Honours), directly to the relevant department at Curtin.
-If you're a non-Curtin graduate applying for specialist fourth year programs (non-Honours) you apply using the TISC code for the undergraduate program, unless a separate code has been listed.
-Note that entry to the specialist fourth year is subject to quota and prior learning, and isn't guaranteed.
-If you're applying for an undergraduate course which has a specialist fourth year, contact the relevant Faculty Student Services Office beforehand about your eligibility to enter directly into the fourth year of the program.
+TISC also takes applications for graduate-entry Law at ECU, for Engineering (Honours) courses at Curtin, ECU and Murdoch and for Curtin specialist fourth-year degrees.
+Curtin University: Apply for Honours programs, and Psychology (Honours) and 4th year, directly to the Curtin University Admission Centre.
+Applicants who are applying for the Portfolio Entry pathway are required to apply online through TISC and must also submit their portfolio directly to Curtin University.
 Edith Cowan University: If you're a School Leaver who will obtain an ATAR you must apply through TISC.
-You can also prepare a Portfolio for the Portfolio Entry Pathway as a backup.
-Submit your Portfolio Entry Pathway documents directly to ECU Admissions and ECU will match it with your TISC application.
-If you won't obtain an ATAR, as you're doing fewer than 4 courses at Stage 2 or above, you should apply direct to ECU through Apply Online.
-Apply for Honours year and specialist fourth-year degrees direct to ECU.
-Murdoch University: If you're a Murdoch University Media and Design Portfolio or Entry Award applicant, apply through TISC.
-However, submit your portfolio or Entry Award application to the Student Centre at Murdoch.
-If you're applying for OnTrack, Murdoch's preparation course, apply direct to Murdoch University.
-Apply for Honours year, either online or in hard copy, direct to Murdoch University.
-If you have an undergraduate degree with a major in Psychology and hope for admission to Honours, apply direct to Murdoch University.
+You can also prepare a portfolio for the Portfolio Entry Pathway as a backup.
+To be considered through the Portfolio pathway, in addition to your TISC application, you will also need to complete an online application with ECU and upload your portfolio documents to your ECU application (www.ecu.edu.au/apply).
+If you won't obtain an ATAR, you should submit an application and Portfolio Entry Pathway documents direct to ECU through its Apply Online link.
+Apply for specialist fourth-year degrees (including fourth-year Honours) directly to ECU at ecugetready.com.au/apply.
+Murdoch University: If you're a Murdoch University Media and Design Portfolio applicant, apply through TISC.
+However, submit your portfolio directly to the University online at http://portfolio.murdoch.edu.au/.
+You will need to keep Murdoch as your first preference and gain English competency.
+Your application will be assessed by an Academic Chair and you will find out the outcome of your application in the main or second round of TISC offers.
+Apart from Engineering (Honours) courses, apply for Honours directly to Murdoch University via https://myadmission.murdoch.edu.au/connect/webconnect.
 The University of Western Australia: Apply for Honours programs direct to the University.
+For additional information regarding the application process and available specialisation areas please refer to http://www.studyat.uwa.edu.au/courses-and-careers/honours.
 Postgraduate Studies: Apply for postgraduate studies direct to the respective universities.
 See also Applying to other Australian tertiary institutions.
 Top

 Application procedure for undergraduate coursesWho should apply through TISC?

 You can only apply through TISC if you're an Australian or New Zealand citizen, or you've been approved or granted Australian permanent resident status.
 If you're applying for permanent residence, you aren't eligible to apply through TISC until your permanent residence status has been approved or granted.
 Contact the International Centres of the respective universities for advice.
 NOTE: If you have a subclass 457 visa, you aren't eligible to apply to TISC, but must apply direct to the International Centre of the relevant university(ies).
-If you are applying for Assured Entry Pathways to Medicine or Dentistry at The University of Western Australia in 2014 you must have been granted permanent residency in Australia by 27 September 2013.
 Residency status information

 You must provide correct details of your current residency status when you apply.
 If an offer is made to you, and university checks find that you've provided incorrect residency status information, the university concerned will withdraw your offer in accordance with its policies and procedures.
 Are you a past and/or current student from a WA tertiary institution?